pt-heavyfictkin/pt-heavyfictkin/README.md

 ✧ ♡ ⁠ノ special thanks : [Twixxel-LessGo](https://github.com/Twixxel-LessGo)

-✧ Update date : every day ! ｡⁠*ﾟ
+✧ Update date : Friday or Saturday !｡⁠*ﾟ

-! only on weekends after school opens !

-✧I'm so sorry I'm very busy these days and I can't continue right now I'm really tired 😴 I'll continue tonight !!

 ✧ If you were previously on this list and then removed, I have been informed that yu are a problematic individual !